C

 What are the main advantages of buying a car?

-What hidden costs should I consider when comparing?
+What hidden costs should I consider?

 How long should I keep a car to make buying worth it?

-Can I negotiate lease terms like I can negotiate car prices?
+Can I negotiate lease terms?